 West Wittering Beach is a large sandy beach with an authentic sand and surf feel, set in an Area of Outstanding Natural Beauty in Chichester, West Sussex.
 It’s also famous for its brightly coloured beach huts, although only a few are located in the area where dogs are allowed from May to September.

-As mentioned above, there are dog restrictions on West Wittering Beach, but this won’t stop you and your pup having a fabulous day out.
-The beach holds a Blue Flag Award for cleanliness and safety, and with that in mind, only humans are allowed in the area marked on the map below.
+Dogs are allowed on West Wittering Beach but as mentioned above, there are dog restrictions between May and September, but this won’t stop you and your pup having a fabulous day out.
+The beach holds a Blue Flag Award for cleanliness and safety, and with that in mind, dogs are not allowed in the area marked on the map below during this time.

 There are plenty of signs showing where the restricted dog areas are, which is really helpful.
 Basically, it’s the area to the far left as you come in the car park or head towards the far end of the car park and then it’s the beach area to the right from there.

 If you walk to the far end of the beach, you can also walk around to East Head where there are more sand dunes.
 This is actually a National Trust area rather than being managed by West Wittering Estate.

 West Wittering is well set up in terms of facilities for when you visit.
 There are clean public toilets, regular water taps dotted along the beach path for cleaning sand off humans or pups and a beach café with seating for refuelling afterwards.
 There were also dog waste bag dispensers which were a pleasant surprise.

 The car park is huge too, but on a sunny day, it can get extremely busy.
 To manage social distancing, the car park capacity is currently being kept to 50% with a car park booking system in place via Just Park (from £8/day).
 There’s no point in turning up if you haven’t pre-booked a spot and be aware that parking in the area is not easy to find.
 Also, the weekend car park bookings sell out fast, so make sure to book your spot well in advance.